awslabs/containers-cost-allocation-dashboard/README.md

 * All objects in the bucket, using the `arn:aws:s3:::kubecost-data-collection-bucket/*` string.<br />
 The reason for using a wildcard here is that multiple principals (multiple EKS clusters) require access to different objects in the bucket.<br />
 Using specific objects for each principal will result in a longer bucket policy that'll eventually exceed the bucket policy size limit.<br />
-the identity policy (IRSA) that is created as part of this solution for each cluster, specifies only the specific prefix and objects.<br >
+The identity policy (the parent IAM role) that is created as part of this solution for each cluster, specifies only the specific prefix and objects.<br >
 Considering this, the access to the S3 bucket is more specific than what's specified in the "Resources" part of this bucket policy.

 ### Configure Athena Query Results Location